golang/proposal/design/25530-notary.md

 	<meta name="go-import"
 	      content="rsc.io/quote git https://github.com/rsc/quote">

-which tells the code is in a Git repository on `github.com`.
+which tells it the code is in a Git repository on `github.com`.
 Next it runs `git clone https://github.com/rsc/quote` to fetch the Git repository and then extracts the file tree from the `v1.5.2` tag, producing the actual module archive.